An Improved Solution for Restricted and Uncertain TRQ: Problem definition

 We note that $f(x,y)$=$\frac{1}{\alpha(u)}$ when the location of $o$ follows uniform distribution in its uncertainty region $u$, where $\alpha(\cdot)$ denotes the area of this geometric entity.
 In this case, we have

-\begin{definition} {Given a set $\mathscr R$ of restricted areas and a set $\mathscr O$ of moving objects in a territory $\mathbb{T}$, and a query range $R$, an implicit constrained-space probabilistic threshold range query (ICSPTRQ) returns all the objects $o$ such that $p\geq p_t$, where $p$ is the probability of $o$ being located in $R$, and is computed according to Equation \ref{equation:pj}. } \end{definition}
+\begin{definition} {Given a set $\mathscr R$ of restricted areas, a set $\mathscr O$ of moving objects in a territory $\mathbb{T}$, and a query range $R$, an implicit constrained-space probabilistic threshold range query (ICSPTRQ) returns all the objects $o$ such that $p\geq p_t$, where $p$ is the probability of $o$ being located in $R$, and is computed according to Equation (\ref{equation:pj}). } \end{definition}

-See Figure \ref{fig:2a} for example.
-We assume there is no restricted areas, $R$ is a rectangle, and the location of $o$ follows uniform distribution in $u$ for simplicity.
-Suppose $p_t=0.2$, the answer of ECSPTRQ is $\{ (o_2,50\%),$ $(o_3,50\%),$ $(o_4,25\%)\}$.
-In contrast, the answer of ICSPTRQ is $\{o_2,o_3,o_4\}$.
-We remark that though the differences of two queries above are minor at the first glance (as mentioned in Section \ref{sec:1}), we will present the different solutions respectively in Section \ref{sec:eprq} and \ref{sec:iprq}, and show their different performance results in Section \ref{sec:6}.
+We remark that though the differences of two queries above are minor at the first glance, we will present different solutions respectively in Section \ref{sec:eprq} and \ref{sec:iprq}, and show their different performance results in Section \ref{sec:6}.
+Sometimes, we also use terms the \textit{explicit query} and the \textit{implicit query} to denote the above two queries in the rest of this paper.
+For ease of understanding the proposed methods, we next introduce a baseline method.